Larry Lee (musician): Gypsy Sun and Rainbows

 Lee was an old friend of Jimi Hendrix and Billy Cox.
-They had all played together in various R&B acts, and in 1969 Lee joined Hendrix's new band Gypsy Sun and Rainbows as rhythm guitarist, occasionally playing alternating lead.
-The newly formed band was hired to play the Woodstock Music Festival for which Hendrix had been previously booked to play as the Jimi Hendrix Experience.
-Lee had been back from the Vietnam war for only two weeks, was unemployed when Hendrix called him and had joined Gypsy Sun and Rainbows only a week before the Woodstock concert.
+They had all played together in various R&B acts, and in 1969 Lee joined Hendrix's band Gypsy Sun and Rainbows as rhythm guitarist, occasionally playing alternating lead.
+The newly formed band was hired to play the Woodstock Music Festival for which Hendrix had been previously booked to play with the Jimi Hendrix Experience.
+Lee had been back from the Vietnam War for only two weeks, was unemployed when Hendrix called him, and joined Gypsy Sun and Rainbows only a week before the Woodstock concert.

-At the concert Hendrix and Lee both wore white outfits, and exotic headgear was much in evidence.
-Lee wore a distinctive green bandana that had long tassels hanging over his eyes, which at the time he thought was a statement of originality as he explains in the Woodstock DVD, whereas Billy Cox wore a multi-coloured turban and Hendrix a bright pink bandana and large shining ear studs.
+At the concert Hendrix and Lee both wore white outfits, and Lee wore a distinctive green bandana that had long tassels hanging over his eyes, which at the time he thought was a statement of originality.
 Lee played a 1955 Gibson Les Paul Custom guitar and sang his own composition "Master Mind" as well as two Impressions numbers sung as a medley - "Gypsy Woman" and "Aware of Love", with Hendrix playing Curtis Mayfield style back up.
-Lee also took several solos and played some alternating lead ("weaving") with Hendrix.
+Lee also took several solos and played some alternating lead ("weaving") with Hendrix (he played the first guitar solo on Lover Man).
 Although all the songs he sang lead on at Woodstock were recorded, the Hendrix estate owns the rights to them and has thus far prohibited their release.

-After Woodstock these "hired guns" briefly continued to help Hendrix develop his new style, which included the first of his classic, new "message" songs, in which Hendrix attempted to communicate his complex philosophy towards the current Vietnam war and human relationships in general: Machine Gun, Message to Love and Izabella.
-This group then played at the Harlem "United Block" benefit and later performed at the small "Salvation" club in Greenwich Village to a mixed reception.
-Lee, Velez and Sultan then went off to pursue their briefly interrupted careers.
-Sultan later played occasional sessions for Hendrix.
+After Woodstock, Gypsy Sun and Rainbows then played at the Harlem "United Block" benefit and at the small "Salvation" club in Greenwich Village to a mixed reception.
+Lee then left the band and returned to his hometown Memphis, later stating that Hendrix was under heavy pressure from his management to return to the three-piece format of the Jimi Hendrix Experience, and he felt his departure would take some of the heat off Hendrix.